zwpdbh/rust_fullstack/README.md

-# How to Build a Powerful GraphQL API with Rust
+# How to Build fullstack with Rust

 ## Show installed rust versions